ehubbell/adapters/README.md

 This project uses [yalc](https://npmjs.com/package/yalc) for local development.
 - npm run dev
 - switch to project
-- npx yalc add @playbooks/theme
+- npx yalc add @ehubbell/adapters
-- You may need to restart your application server
-- After that, this library will hot reload into the consuming application
+- After that, this library should hot reload into the consuming application

 ## Scripts
 - We've included a couple of helpful scripts for faster development.